PassCamp Review: Quick Expert Summary

 PassCamp’s free version gives you access to almost all of PassCamp’s features, but it’s limited to only 15 passwords, which isn’t enough for most users.

 If you are looking for a free password manager, there are better options out there.
-Dashlane’s free plan lets you store up to 50 passwords on a single device, but it provides a ton of security extras, like password sharing (up to 5 accounts), password security auditing, data breach notifications, and more.
+Dashlane’s free plan lets you store unlimited passwords on a single device and provides a ton of security extras, like unlimited password sharing, password security auditing, data breach notifications, and more.
 LastPass Free offers unlimited password storage across either mobile or desktop devices, password sharing with 1 person, and multi-factor authentication.

 However, if you only want a very basic password manager that’s easy to set up and has unlimited password sharing, then PassCamp Free may be a good option for you.

 PassCamp Premium — Unlimited Storage

 PassCamp Premium has all of the features included in the Free plan, plus:

 Priced at $2.72 / month, PassCamp’s Premium is one of the cheapest personal plans on the market.
 If you are looking for a super cheap basic password manager that won’t limit your password storage, this plan could be a good choice.
 But if you’re looking for a more feature-rich premium password manager, you should consider Dashlane, 1Password, or LastPass.

 If you are interested in PassCamp Premium, you can try it for 14 days using the company’s free trial.